opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 ## Prerequisites

 Before you can run any of the toolkit's ROS nodes, some prerequisites need to be fulfilled:
-1. First of all, you need to [set up the required packages and build your workspace.](../../README.md#Setup)
+1. First of all, you need to [set up the required packages and build your workspace.](../../README.md#first-time-setup)
 2. Start roscore by opening a new terminal where ROS is sourced properly (`source /opt/ros/noetic/setup.bash`) and run `roscore`.
 3. _(Optional for nodes with [RGB input](#rgb-input-nodes))_

-    For basic usage and testing, all the toolkit's ROS nodes that use RGB images are set up to expect input from a basic webcam using the default package `usb_cam` ([instructions to install](../../README.md#Setup)).
+    For basic usage and testing, all the toolkit's ROS nodes that use RGB images are set up to expect input from a basic webcam using the default package `usb_cam` ([instructions to install, step 5.](../../README.md#first-time-setup)).
 You can run the webcam node in a new terminal inside `opendr_ws` and with the workspace sourced using:
     ```shell
     rosrun usb_cam usb_cam_node
     ```